d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 We could think of the hidden representation as comprising a number of 2D grids stacked on top of each other.
 These are sometimes called *channels* or *feature maps*.
-Intuitively you might imagine that at lower layers, some channels specialize to recognizing edges,
+Intuitively you might imagine that at lower layers, some channels specialize to recognizing edges.
 We can take care of this by adding a fourth coordinate to $V$ via $V[a,b,c,d]$.
 Putting all together we have: